 HACKNEY PUBS

-Hackney’s littered with pubs – probably too many.
-Two of us live in the area and have spent far too many days and nights stumbling through the good, the bad, and the not-quite-right.
+Hackney’s littered with pubs – some might say too many.
+Three of us live in the area and have spent far too many days and nights stumbling through the good, the bad, and the not-quite-right.
 We’ve whittled our favourites down to the below, which we use as our personal guide – it includes a mix of the new, the old, craft kings, al fresco drinking, and everything in between.

 Enjoy.